wormhole-foundation/wormhole/docs/protocol.md

 ```

 The `guardian set index` does not need to be in the signed body since it is verifiable using the signature itself which
 is created using the guardian set's key.
-It is a monotonically number that's increased every time a validator set update happens and tracks the public key of the
+It is a number that's monotonically increasing every time a validator set
-set.
+update happens and tracks the public key hashes of the set.

 #### Actions